What You Can Do About Junk Email

 - Anti-spyware software.
 Given the increasing sophistication of spyware, many experts recommend using two anti-spyware programs, which may offer more protection.

-- Email scanning software that scans both incoming and outgoing email.
+- Email-scanning software that scans both incoming and outgoing email.

 - Use settings to your advantage.
 Turn on auto-updates for your operating system and browser.
 Turn on the junk email filter.
 Report any spam that reaches your inbox.
 Set the email reader to read email in “plain text.”
 Turn off automatic downloading of attachments.

 - Trust your instincts.
-Before opening an email, ask yourself it you know the sender.
+Before opening an email, ask yourself whether you know the sender.
 Were you expecting an email?
 Delete spam without opening it.
 Never respond to spam or click a link in the message, even to “unsubscribe,” because that only confirms to the spammer that you are a valid recipient and a perfect target for future spamming.

 - Be wary of unsolicited email attachments, even from people you know.
 Just because an email message looks like it came from your mom or your bank doesn’t mean that it did.
 Viruses can “spoof” a return address, making it look like the message came from someone else.
 If possible, check with the person who supposedly sent the message before opening an attachment or clicking a link.